titusdecali/dripdotdesign/_drafts/reviewing-the-supply-single-edge-razor-2-0.md

 When Patrick and Jennifer, realized this, they decided to launch the company Supply to assist men to start their day right with the help of a single blade razor.

 Supply didn't reinvent the wheel.
-The single blade razor your grandfather used is the right way a man should shave his face.
 Patrick and Jennifer upgraded took an existing and working grooming tool, by redesigning it and using the best materials available.

+> The single blade razor your grandfather used is the right way a man should shave his face.

 The Supply Single Edge Razor 2.0, is a single blade razor featuring premium sharp blades that will take care of facial hair without creating any bumps.